-Fore Street, Witheridge, Tiverton, Devon EX16 8AH

-01884 860518 www.witheridge.devon.sch.uk admin@witheridge.devon.sch.uk
+Fore Street, Witheridge, Tiverton, Devon EX16 8AH 01884 860518 www.witheridge.devon.sch.uk admin@witheridge.devon.sch.uk

-Our Ethos - we ask parents to respect our ethos and its importance to the school community.
-This does not affect the right of all parents to apply and be considered for a place here:
+Our ethos - we ask parents and carers to respect our ethos and its importance to the school community.
+This doesn't affect the right to apply for a place here or how that application would be considered.